fadhilfath/CustomerDataAnalysis/src/hackathons/bitcoin/index.md

 A history of about 10000 tweets and prices is provided for testing purposes.
-While you are developing the code for your bot, you can test its performance against this history data to see how much profit it wold have generated.
+While you are developing the code for your bot, you can test its performance against this history data to see how much profit it would have generated.

 ## Live Data